© Time to Explore 2021

 A special exhibition in the Guildhall illustrated how food and drink were produced and sold in Victorian times.

-At the Quayside, visitors were able to step aboard the “Reaper”, one of the last sailing vessels from the age of the great herring fishing fleets.
+At the Quayside, visitors were able to step aboard the “Reaper”, one of the last sailing vessels from the great age of the herring fishing fleets.

 The event also coincided with the Berwick Food and Beer Festival, which featured Victorian soldiers cooking on an authentic field kitchen of the period and a display of rare breeds animals organised by Derek Sharman.
 Display panes n Berwick Parish Church illustrated the origins of the traditional Harvest Festival, which had its origins in the Victorian period.